Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Background and Related Work

-For all the above reasons, numerous studies and organizations are exploring the health or development features of open-source projects.
-For example: \bi \item Jansen et al. introduce an OSEHO (Open Source Ecosystem Health Operationalization) framework, using productivity, robustness and niche creation to measure the health of software ecosystem~\cite{jansen2014measuring}. \item Manikas et al. propose a logical framework for defining and measuring the software ecosystem health consisting of the health of three main components (actors, software and orchestration)~\cite{manikas2013reviewing}. \item A community named ``CHAOSS'' (Community Health Analytics for Open Source Software) contributes on developing metrics, methodologies, and software from a wide range of open-source projects to help expressing open-source project health and sustainability~\cite{chaoss}. \item Weber et al. mine Python projects using a random forest classifier to predict project popularity (which they define as the star velocity in their study)~\cite{weber2014makes}. \item Borges et al. claim that the number of stars of a repository is a direct measure of its popularity, in their study, they use a model with multiple linear regressions to predict the number of stars to estimation the popularity of GitHub repositories~\cite{borges2016predicting}.
+The results of our interviews and surveys give us hints that some activities in open source development can be treated as indicators of project health.
+In our literature review, we find numerous studies and organizations are exploring the health or development features of open-source projects.
+For example: \bi \item Jansen et al.~\cite{jansen2014measuring} introduce an OSEHO (Open Source Ecosystem Health Operationalization) framework, using productivity, robustness and niche creation to measure the health of software ecosystem. \item Manikas et al.~\cite{manikas2013reviewing} propose a logical framework for defining and measuring the software ecosystem health consisting of the health of three main components (actors, software and orchestration). \item A community named ``CHAOSS'' (Community Health Analytics for Open Source Software)~\cite{chaoss} contributes on developing metrics, methodologies, and software from a wide range of open-source projects to express open-source project health and sustainability. \item Weber et al.~\cite{weber2014makes} use a random forest classifier to predict project popularity (which they define as the star velocity in their study) on a set of Python projects. \item Borges et al.~\cite{borges2016predicting} claim that the number of stars of a repository is a direct measure of its popularity, in their study, they use a model with multiple linear regressions to predict the number of stars to estimate the popularity of GitHub repositories.